Wilaak/Route2/README.md

 ## How does it work?

 It follows a very dumb and simple approach: each request is checked against your routes in the order you defined them.
-As soon as it finds a match, it runs the handler and terminates so only the first matching route is processed.
+As soon as it finds a match, it runs the handler and terminates, so only the first matching route is processed.

 Could it be more efficient?
 Sure.
 But for most projects, this approach is more than fast enough—it's unlikely to ever be your actual bottleneck!
-If you need to squeeze out some extra performance you can utilize [Route Groups](#route-groups).
+And if you absolutely need to squeeze out some extra performance you can utilize prefixed [Route Groups](#route-groups).

 ## What is a Handler?